nathanjhood/UBento/README.md

 ## [PRE-INSTALL]

 First, we need to get a copy of the distro and import it into WSL, all on the Windows-side.
-There are currently two different strategies to achieve this; for a quick-start method that will have all the benefits of UBento pre-loaded and ready to be executed, or alternatively you can choose to build a distro from source, and follow the suggestions and specifications highlighted in this document for yourself (see "[TIPS]:Building from source").
+There are currently two different strategies to achieve this; a quick-start method that will have all the benefits of UBento pre-loaded and ready to be executed, or alternatively you can choose to build a distro from source, and follow the suggestions and specifications highlighted in this document for yourself (see "[TIPS]:Building from source").

 - Opt 1 - Download the pre-configured distro for a quick start;